-a) The fifth best score from the tied teams for both Friday and Saturday will be added together to create a total score.
+1. The fifth best score from the tied teams for both Friday and Saturday will be added together to create a total score.

-b) These total 'fifth person' scores will be compared, and the school with the lowest score will beat the other tied school(s).
+2. These total 'fifth person' scores will be compared, and the school with the lowest score will beat the other tied school(s).

-c) A school that can't produce a twoday 'fifth person' score will lose to a school that can.
+3. A school that can't produce a two-day 'fifth person' score will lose to a school that can.

-d) If the tied schools are still tied after comparing these 'fifth person' scores, the same process will be followed using the sixth best score from each school for both Friday and Saturday. e) A school that can't produce a twoday 'sixth person' score will lose to a school that can.
+4. If the tied schools are still tied after comparing these 'fifth person' scores, the same process will be followed using the sixth best score from each school for both Friday and Saturday.

+5. A school that can't produce a two-day 'sixth person' score will lose to a school that can.

-f) If the tied schools are still tied after comparing the 'sixth person' scores, the tied schools will remain tied, and each shall receive the appropriate award.
+6. If the tied schools are still tied after comparing the 'sixth person' scores, the tied schools will remain tied, and each shall receive the appropriate award.